 As a proxy for nuclear safety, we use a dataset obtained from the French Nuclear Safety Authority which contains the significant safety events reported by plant managers.
 Although these events only have minor consequences, their number is substantially larger than the number of nuclear accidents.
 This dataset contains over 19.000 safety events, declared between 1972 and 2015 in currently operated nuclear power stations.
-We use this dataset on the period 2008-2015, to match our data regarding the local commissions' activities.
+We restrict our analysis to the events reported between 2008 and 2015, to match our data regarding the local commissions' activities.16 as automatic shut-downs (ASD) or unplanned uses of safeguard systems (SFG).

-Within this dataset, we focus on counts of events annually reported in the French reactors.
-In order to implement the identification strategy described in the following section, several counts of events will be considered: the count of all events declared during a reactor-year (ALL), and specific counts of events declared during a reactor-year, such as automatic shut-downs (ASD) or unplanned uses of safeguard mechanisms (SFG).
 These two types of events were identified jointly with the safety authority as being subject to perfect detection and declaration, a property which we will use to disentangle the effect of monitoring intensity on safety care and compliance with declaration guidelines.
 Automatic shut-downs have an impact on the electrical output of the power station, and are thus impossible to hide.
 Events requiring the use of safeguard mechanisms are deemed particularly severe and easy to detect by the authority.
 These two categories are jointly referred to as perfectly detected and declared events, and measured by the variable PDD.
 It is to be noticed that we have PDD = ASD + SFG.